There are many versions of this story that appears in three old texts.

 Now that yet another crisis has been handled, the churning resumes.
 The Sura and Asura have been working really well together.
 Soon objects begin to emerge from the Ocean of Milk.
 One by one, fourteen treasures appear and are distributed.
 Finally, the pot of Nectar of Immortality emerges.

 Seeing the nectar, there is mayhem.
 Everyone is pushing and shoving to get some.
-The Asura are always extremely big and strong.
-The Sura feel particularly weak stripped of their powers and strength.
-They feel overwhelmed by the Asura’s pushing and shoving.
+The Sura feel overwhelmed by the much larger and stronger Asura’s pushing and shoving.
 At this rate, the Asura will get the Nectar of Immortality.
-The Sura gods find themselves again praying for help.
+The Sura find themselves again praying for help.

 The story can be interpreted in several ways.
 We have three ways of looking at it.

 The first interpretation is the obvious good versus evil and requires no further explanation even though there is nothing “evil” that the Asura have done in this story and the reader just has to assume that the Asura are the “bad” ones.
 In fact, it is the god Indra who is weak in this case.
-So good and bad are relative and it is in the so-called “good” or positive that we sow the seeds of negativity.
-It is in the “bad” or negative that we sow the seeds of the positive.
+So good and bad are relative.

 We take a deeper look in the second view.
 The godly and the demonic, the Sura and Asura, are aspects within each person.
 We all have both.
 The godly is the spiritual life and the demonic is earthly human life.
 The conflict, or the battle, between them is frequent or constant.
 Brahma, the Creator, asks that we accept both aspects and try to harmonize them.
 Living a human life, we cannot ignore the human needs of making a living and fulfilling our obligations.
 However, to lead a more fulfilling life, the human must be balanced with the spiritual.
 For most of us, a totally spiritual life is not feasible.
 The struggle for balance becomes a constant reminder that it is the spirit that is undergoing the human experience.
 One could make the case that the Mahabharata and the Bhagavad Gita are greatly expanded versions of this struggle described in Samudra Manthan.